 Among the biggest differences between Castilleja's prior plan and its current one is the size of the proposed underground garage.
 The school's new plans include five garage designs, though only three comply with the council's request that underground parking make up no more than 50% of the total spaces on campus.
-Because Castilleja needs to provide at least 104 parking spaces to be compliant with its zoning, this means no more than 52 can be below grade, according to staff.
+Because Castilleja needs to provide at least 104 parking spaces to be zone complaint, this means no more than 52 can be below grade, according to staff.
 Three of Castilleja's proposed designs include 52 underground parking spaces, while two other options have 57 and 69 underground spaces, respectively.

 So far, planning staff is leaning toward what's known as "Scheme E," which combines a 52-space underground garage with 11 new at-grade parking spaces.
 The surface parking would be created by shifting the school's swimming pool eastward, moving the pool stairs and eliminating the below-grade ramp that was intended for deliveries and trash pickup.
 These activities, which would be relegated to the underground garage in the original proposal, would now take place in designated loading areas in the Emerson parking lot.

 The other two alternatives with 52 underground spaces have drawbacks that make them either less feasible or less desirable.
-One, known as Scheme B, would create a total of 83 spaces and, as such, require a 20% reduction in required parking spaces, the maximum allowed under the zoning code.
+One, known as Scheme B, would create a total of 83 spaces and, as such, require a 20% parking reduction, the maximum allowed under the zoning code.
 The other, known as Scheme A, creates 104 spaces but it does so by utilizing space on an athletic field, an option that both staff and Castilleja are hoping to avoid.

-To assuage the community's fears about the impacts on traffic of the redevelopment, a key area of concern for council members and project opponents alike, Castilleja is now proposing several new policies to discourage driving near the campus.
+To assuage the community's fears about the traffic impacts of its expansion, a key area of concern for council members and project opponents alike, Castilleja is now proposing several new policies to discourage driving near the campus.
 These including new shuttle and bus routes, a bike-share program, a "guaranteed ride home" program for employees who don't drive but who need may need to leave the school for an emergency (they would be reimbursed for the cost of transportation) and a new Castilleja Lyft program that will provide free midday rides for faculty and staff, according to the plan that the school released last month.

 If the school fails to meet its trip cap numbers, it would also establish a "Kiss n' Ride" program that allows parents to drop off and pick up their children at an off-site location about 15 minutes before school starts.
-A shuttle would then bring the students to the campus.
+A shuttle would then bring them to the campus.

-While project critics, including members of the group PNQLNow (which stands for Protect Neighborhood Quality of Life) have advocated for such a program, the revised plans are unlikely to satisfy all their concerns.
+While project critics, including members of the group PNQLNow, have advocated for such a program, the revised plans are unlikely to satisfy all their concerns.
 Andie Reed, one of the group's co-founders, noted that even the revised project includes elements that residents have consistently deemed to be problematic — namely, an underground garage that many believe is incompatible with the neighborhood.
 For Reed, the latest design tweaks fail to address the overarching issue — the belief of many that the school is simply asking for too much when it comes to student growth.

 Castilleja, for its part, has consistently rejected the notion that it is looking to "expand."
 While its plans call for increasing student enrollment, the project would actually constitute a reduction in total building area, according to planning staff.
 Based on recent reviews by an independent consultant, the city determined that Castilleja has an existing gross floor area of 138,345 square feet.
 If the project advances, the floor area would be 128,687 square feet, according to planning staff.

-Nanci Kauffman, Castilleja's head of school, told the Weekly that the school believes its new plans "check all the boxes" when it comes to addressing concerns from residents, city commissioners and the council.
+Nanci Kauffman, Castilleja's head of school, told this news of organization that the school believes its new plans "check all the boxes" when it comes to addressing concerns from residents, city commissioners and the council.

 "We are saving more trees in the newest version and we're actually reducing our footprint," Kauffman said.
 "It's often called an 'expansion,' but the footprint would be smaller."